Hanan-Abdulwahab-Siala/CodeAnalyzer/README.md

-# Mamba Code Analyzer
+# Code Analyzer

-A GPU-powered application for analyzing Mamba code using a fine-tuned Mistral LLM.
+A GPU-powered application for analyzing Mamba/Python code using a fine-tuned Mistral LLM.

 The project provides: